Primary Biliary Cholangitis

 - Limit your intake of salty, sugary and fatty foods.

-.
+Alcohol can damage your liver.
 If you have a liver disease, you should avoid drinking alcohol.

-Talk to your healthcare provider before taking any medicine or treatment, including over-the-counter supplements and herbal remedies.
+Taking medication: Talk to your healthcare provider before taking any medicine or treatment, including over-the-counter supplements and herbal remedies.
 Many medicines may have unwanted side effects and interactions.

-The cause of fatigue in PBC is unknown.
+Dealing with fatigue: The cause of fatigue in PBC is unknown.
 It is important for your doctor to rule out other potential non-PBC -related causes of fatigue, including anemia and thyroid problems.
 If you feel tired and unable to carry out day-to-day tasks, you may find that some lifestyle changes can make a difference:

 - Pace your activities.